-4. Enter a name for your new SiteStyle and click OK.
+4. Enter a name for your new SiteStyle and press Enter.

-Your new style is added to the list of SiteStyles and is selected.
-NetObjects Fusion also creates a folder in the Styles folder to contain the style elements.
-See "Styles Folder Structure" on page 250.
+Your new style is added to the list of Active SiteStyles and is selected.
+NetObjects Fusion also creates a folder in the \Styles folder to contain the style elements.
+See "Styles Folder Structure" on page 262.